BestTimesToVisit.com Logo

 Inter-Island Flights

-These small propeller planes are the quickest way to hop between the main inhabited islands like Baltra (for Santa Cruz), San Cristobal, and Isabela.
-They are essential for maximizing your time if you have a tight schedule or want to visit multiple islands without a cruise.
+These small planes are the quickest way to hop between the main inhabited islands like Baltra (serving Santa Cruz), San Cristobal, and Isabela.
+They are essential if you're on a tight schedule or want to maximize your time exploring different islands.

-On islands like Santa Cruz and San Cristobal, taxis are readily available for getting around towns or to specific points of interest like the highlands or airports.
-These are usually pickup trucks with benches in the back or small cars.
+On the larger islands like Santa Cruz and San Cristobal, taxis are the primary mode of land transport.
+They are typically pickup trucks with benches in the back or small cars.

 Bicycles